 The cost of the procedure varies depending on the city and the clinic.
 If you are worried about the vasectomy operation cost in India, know that all persons undergoing sterilisation operation in public health facilities/accredited health facilities in the private/NGO sector are covered under the family planning insurance scheme.

-Ayu Health Hospital is a NABH accredited facility in Bangalore and Chandigarh, which ensures a high standard of care to the patients.
-To learn more about the procedure and the vasectomy cost with insurance, visit our website to book an appointment or call us at +91 6366100800 for a consultation.
+Ayu Health is a NABH accredited facility in Bangalore and Chandigarh, which ensures a high standard of care to the patients.
+To learn more about the procedure and the vasectomy cost with insurance, visit our website to book an appointment or call us at +91 08069489584 for a consultation.
 We have an expert oncologist with over 15 years of experience who delivers seamless care to patients.

 About the Author